LCCZK/humanoid-swe-challenge/README.md

 - The MCP tool `get_visual()` for the box-pushing task may fail to return renders if the MuJoCo environment fails to initialise the renderer properly; this seems to be a common issue when running MuJoCo as a subprocess.

 - Rendering the simulation while the agent is running was implemented but is disabled by default as it seems to cause some stability issues with the MuJoCo environment when run as a subprocess.
 If you want to enable rendering, you can change the `render_mode` variable in the MCP server code for the respective task.

+- Have not been able to test the code on Windows due to resource constraints, but it should work in theory as all libraries used are cross-platform.